modelica/ModelicaSpecification/RationaleMCP/0035/Readme.md

 Both files need to be situated in the language directory ``Resources\Language`` of the top-level library e.g.:
   ``C:\...\<ModelicaPath>\<LibraryName>\Resources\Language``
 #### 4. Read in the translation
-The tool dependent language setting enables the reading of the current needed *LibraryName*.*Language*.po-File.
+The tool dependent language setting enables the reading of the current needed *LibraryName*.*Language*.po-file.

 ### Tool implementation effort
 1. Readout of any comment / annotation without loosing content and with handling of exceptions, e.g. ``/"`` in comments.
 This can e.g. be created by the command:
 ``xgettext --language=EmacsLisp --sort-output --extract-all --from-code=UTF-8 --output=TranslationTest.pot TranslationTest.mo``
 Certainly, the string extraction based on the EmacsLisp language can only be considered as proof of concept, since there is no Modelica language available in xgettext.
-It is recommended to create the POT file directly from the Modelica tool, like e.g., demonstrated by Wolfram SystemModeler or ESI ITI.
+It is recommended to create the POT file directly from the Modelica tool.

-2. Import the comments with handling of exceptions ("").
+2. When reading in a library read corresponding the *LibraryName*.*Language*.po-file into an internal table and lookup the translated strings just before presenting them to the user.

+## Discussion of the "One File per Library" design
+There is a design choice how to structure the files for translation information either
+* one file per library, or
+* one file per class.

+In this proposal the design "One file per library" is chosen, because it simplifies the handling of the translation data, the translation process and the generation of the template.
+The information of the header need to be stored only once.

+If after finishing a library one wants to translate them into another language, he can use the preferred tool and feed the file as a whole into it.
+After translating the strings, he can then save the file them and is done.

+One file per class, possibly stored in a directory structure that corresponds to the class hierarchy, result in a large number of files, with each file having to be translated separately.
+While this has the advantage of allowing parallel translations, it can also lead to undesirably different translations of the same texts, as different people translate things differently.

+Also a Modelica tool only has to take care of one file per library.
+Normally, for performance reasons, the information from the files is stored internally in one big table anyway, so there is no need to split the information.

+Multiple files have an advantage when renaming or moving classes, then the files only need to be renamed.
+The keyword msgctxt can then be omitted.
+In the case of only one file this can be realized by a search and replace of the msgctext information, which is not too complicated.
+The use case of moving classes in a finished library does not occur so often, because then also the models which use them must be adapted.

 # Required Patents
 None.